 A. The initial support consult with our counseling supervisor can take place at either the Boulder or Longmont clinic.
 The initial visit with our medical director must take place at the Boulder clinic.
 Follow-up visits and blood draws, if needed, may be done at either the Longmont or Boulder locations.

 Q. Can individuals give their own hormone injections at home after they have been prescribed?

 A. Yes, if you are prescribed hormones that require injections and you prefer to give your own hormone injections at home instead of returning to the clinic, we are happy to train you to do so.

 Q. What hormones do you use?

 A. There are many different options for hormones.
-Our doctor will work with each patient individually to make a plan that works best for the patient.
-Most of the time, we will prescribe testosterone injections for FTM patients, and estrogen (oral or patch) and testosterone blockers (oral) for MTF patients.
+Our doctor will work with you to make a plan that works best according to your goals.
+Most of the time, we will prescribe testosterone injections for masculinizing therapy, and estrogen (oral or patch) and testosterone blockers (oral) for feminizing therapy.